Dynamics and entropy of $\mathcal{S}$-graph shifts: Intrinsic ergodicity

 Since every word in $\Gamma(m)$ begins and ends with a partial block of at most $m$ letters, we need to add at most $r$ letters on either end to complete the block. \end{enumerate} By the second part of \cref{thm:climenhaga}, any factor of $X$ also satisfies conditions (I), (II), and (III).
 Therefore $X$ and each of its factors is intrinsically ergodic. \end{proof}

-Climenhaga and Thompson also note \cite[Proposition 2.4]{climenhaga-ergodicity} that every shift space that satisfies Condition (III) and an upgraded version of Condition (I) with the specification property in place of the weak one is either a single periodic orbit or has positive entropy.
-It's not clear that this statement can be applied to $\S$-graph shifts, however, since the set $\Gamma$ defined in the proof of \cref{thm:intrinsic-spec} does not always have the specification property.
-For example, consider the graph
+Climenhaga and Thompson also note \cite[Proposition 2.4]{intrinsic-ergodicity} that every shift space that satisfies Condition (III) and an upgraded version of Condition (I) with the specification property in place of the weak one is either a single periodic orbit or has positive entropy.
+As we proved in \cref{thm:zero_entropy_shifts}, the same conclusion holds for every irreducible $\S$-graph shift.

-where each associated set is $\{1\}$.
-For this $\S$-graph shift, $\Gamma$, as defined in the proof of \cref{thm:intrinsic-spec}, is the whole language $\mathcal L$.
-If $w$ is a word such that $awa \in \mathcal L$, then $\lvert w\rvert$ is odd; but if $awd \in \mathcal L$, then $\lvert w\rvert$ is even.
-So $\Gamma$ does not have the specification property.
-Nevertheless, a similar classification of shift spaces with entropy 0 is true for irreducible $\S$-graph shifts (see \cref{thm:zero_entropy_shifts}).